BestTimesToVisit.com Logo

 When is the absolute best time to visit Sucre, Bolivia, if I want to avoid the crowds and still have great weather?

-I've heard Sucre is the 'City of Four Names.'
-What's the deal with that, and does it affect how locals refer to it?
+I've heard Sucre is 'the city of four names.'
+What's the deal with that, and does it affect anything for a visitor?

 How many days do you need in Sucre, Bolivia?